tjntomas/HADashboard-widgets/README.md

 7. Add the widget to your dashboard.yaml file

-Reading data long time series from influxdb can be time consuming, so to speed things up, there is an option to downsample the data read by adding "ds", short for downsample,  to the widget defintion.
+Reading long time series from influxdb can be time consuming, so to speed things up, there is an option to downsample the data read by adding "ds", short for downsample,  to the widget defintion.
 To speed up the drawing or to make the graph more or less course, "samples" can be added to the parameters.

 Here is an example using both ds and samples:
 ````yaml